All images expand with a click; all blue text leads to a new page with a click.

 If you want to continue the adventure, the next installment of our trip can be accessed by clicking on the following title- Up Wabakimi’s Petawa Creek Without A Paddle

-Ken Kokanie’s website is dead as of 2018 but with his kind permission, I am hosting his Albany River map set here.
+Ken Kokanie’s website is dead as of 2018, but I am hosting his Albany River map set here with his kind permission.
 The 77.4Mb pdf file has all the info a paddler would need to get a handle on the upper stretch of the Albany River.
 His trip report and accompanying 1:50,000 annotated maps and even GPS waypoints cover the river from Highway 599 at the Osnaburgh Lake put-in all the way to Miminiska Lake.